microsoft/genaiscript/docs/src/content/docs/reference/scripts/aici.md

 and everything is ${AICI.gen({ regex: /\d\d/ })}`
 ```

-The execution of this script is converted into a AICI JavaScript program.
+The execution of this script is converted into an AICI JavaScript program.

 ```js title="answer-to-everything.aici.js"
 async function aiciregex() {